Nikolayill/spring-petclinic-rest-modulith/docs/HEXAGONAL_ARCHITECTURE_UML.md

 # Hexagonal Architecture Module Organization

-This document shows the essential structure and organization of hexagonal architecture modules.
+This document shows the essential structure and organization of hexagonal architecture modules with Spring Modulith compliance.

+**📌 Note**: UseCase interfaces are located at module root (not in `application.port.in`) to ensure Spring Modulith compliance - see ADR-004 for details.

 ## 📐 Hexagonal Architecture - Module Organization